hansonrobotics/HEAD/rigControl/README.md

   files define the API, asside from CommandListener, which handles messages I/O

-* blenderCommandListener.py: defines the API for command events
+* CommandSource.py: defines the API for command events

+* CommandListener.py: command handler, accepts events from one or more command sources, and queues them with blender.

 * actuators.py handles autonomous functions: breathing, blinking eye saccades.
 Does NOT use bpy.